Dr. Alison Whybrow - CCA

 So how do we use this opportunity to harvest the learning that the unfolding climate and ecological crises present?
 Together we'll explore how the more-than-human world of our shared ecology can be a conscious part of every coaching conversation, share frameworks and opportunities for practice development.

 Alison is an experienced facilitator, coach, coach supervisor and consultant.
 As a Chartered, Registered and Coaching Psychologist; she has spent 20 years focusing on building individual and organizational capability.
-She works with organisations across a range of sectors and was deeply involved in the early development of the coaching profession.
+She works with organizations across a range of sectors and was deeply involved in the early development of the coaching profession.
 Alison is an editor for peer reviewed coaching publications, authors papers, chapters and books aligned to her work.
 Always learning, Alison describes herself as a possiblist, seeing disruption as a catalyst for transformation and hopeful that kinder human-earth story can arise.